 Before registering for a test, please verify the required certification and level of French, based on your specific goal (e.g., academic admission, administrative procedures, naturalization, etc.).

-Please note: the French language requirements for French naturalization and residence are expected to change before the end of 2025.
-For more information, you may consult the website of the Service Public.
+Please note: the French language requirements for French naturalization and residence have changed as of January 2026.
+For more information, please consult the website of the Service Public.

-For Canada, the level of French may vary depending on your goal.
+For Canada, the level of French may vary depending on your goal and situation.
 You may consult the website of the Canadian government.

 These information are provided for guidance only.
 It is the candidate’s responsibility to ensure they select the appropriate test for their needs.